oneminch/Notes/Java.md

 - Are [[immutable]].
 - Allow primitive data types to be treated as objects, enabling them to be used in contexts where objects are required, such as in collections, generics, and method parameters.
 - Purposes:
-    - Provide object representation of primitive data types, allowing them to be used in OOP contexts.
+    - Provide object representation of primitive data types, allowing them to be used in OOP contexts e.g. in collections such as ArrayList and HashMap, and for use in generics.
     - Provide utility methods for converting between primitive types and their corresponding wrapper class objects (e.g., `Integer.parseInt()`, `Double.valueOf()`, etc.).
+    - Provide nullability - a way to represent null values for primitive types.
+        - This isn't available to primitive types.
     - Provide constants and methods related to the respective primitive data type (e.g., MIN_VALUE, MAX_VALUE, etc.).
 - Java provides eight wrapper classes, one for each primitive data type:
     - `Boolean` for `boolean`